 Before You Start: Allow the steak to sit out 30 minutes prior to cooking.
 Then cut into bite-sized pieces.

-PREP: Heat the butter in a cast iron skillet and sear the steak bites, adding a single layer at a time.
+Step 1: Heat the butter in a cast iron skillet and sear the steak bites, adding a single layer at a time.
 Work in batches to cook quickly over medium-high heat.
+After removing the steak from the pan, add a splash of vinegar, red wine, beef stock, or water and scrape the browned bits from the pan (deglaze the pan.)
+Add to the crockpot.

 - If you are short on time, you can skip the searing step.
 However, this does lock in the flavor and adds color.
 Either way, you will still end up with tender steak bites.